Skip to content

 self.config = self.config.update({"solve": kwargs})

-mode = self.config.build.mode
+mode = self.config.init.mode

 LOGGER,